bjpop/gurita/docs/command_line_syntax.rst

      - output a summary of the input data set (including types, an simple statistics where possible)
      - :ref:`info`
    * - ``--verbose``
-     - turn on verbose output mode, this will cause hatch to be more chatty about its behaviour, and in particular it will print the name of any output file created
+     - turn on verbose output mode, this will cause Hatch to be more chatty about its behaviour, and in particular it will print the name of any output file created
      - :ref:`verbose`
    * - ``--save FILEPATH, -s FILEPATH``
      - Save the data set to a CSV file after running ``filter``, ``eval`` and ``sample`` commands